 Seriously, the Historic District has some of the best restaurants I’ve ever been to.
 You can find great food for any budget, with a nod to every part of the globe…Asian, Mediterranean, Indian, Persian, Italian, Cuban, Organic, Fusion, and American…bakeries, fudge, and chocolate…you name it.
 All of the restaurants in downtown are one-of-a-kind and top notch.
 The only chain you’ll find is Starbucks, and who can go anywhere and not see a Starbucks?!
 Check out Downtown Frederick Partnership’s website for an exhaustive list of our fabulous restaurants.

 If you just can’t decide, then you can sign up for a tour with Taste Frederick Food Tour.
 Get a bit of the taste of Frederick along with a bit of our history.
 And speaking of tours, there are historic walking tours, ghost tours, and several group tours:

-6. You can take a self-guided walking tour of the Historic District.
-Visit the Historical Society at 24 East Church Street for information, or the Visitor Center at 151 East Street.
+Visit the Frederick Historical Society at 24 East Church Street for information, or the Visitor Center at 151 East Street.
 (301) 600-4047.
 You can also download the iTour Frederick App.
-It’s in the Google play store, Apple store and on Amazon for 3.99.
+It’s in the Google play store, Apple store and on Amazon for free.

 See a variety of plays, shows or movies at the Weinberg.
 The Weinberg is a historic theater where you can see old-time movies, musical performances and plays.
 The Weinberg’s recent renovation has returned the historic theater to it’s former glory.
 See a play at the Maryland Shakespeare Festival, Way off Broadway Theater, or the Maryland Ensemble Theater.

 like the Civil War Medicine Museum.
 Frederick was a key location during the Civil War when most of the Frederick churches became hospitals for wounded soldiers.
 Visit the Museum of Frederick County History at 24 E. Church Street.